6 Principles of Special Education

 Least Restrictive Environment

-LRE or Least Restrictive Environment is a concept that was decided by a Supreme Court case affecting Special Education.
-The main point of LRE is this: Must be educated in the least restrictive environment to the maximum extent possible, and you cannot use budget issues as an excuse not to do it.
+LRE, or Least Restrictive Environment, is a concept that was decided by a Supreme Court case affecting Special Education.
+The main point of LRE is this: You must be educated in the least restrictive environment to the maximum extent possible, and you cannot use budget issues as an excuse not to do it.

-While it would appear to be self-explanatory, in the day to day practice, lots of craziness occurs.
+While it would appear self-explanatory, in daily practice, craziness occurs.

-Examples: More often than not, if you have an LRE issue with your team, it’s going to be an IEP placement issue.
+Examples: More often than not, if you have an LRE issue with your team, it will be an IEP placement issue.

 Examples: There are many ways that this issue can manifest itself as a problem.
 For example, if they do not include your Parent Concerns letter in your IEP.
-Or, if they do not find an IEP Meeting time that is conducive to all participants.
+Or if they do not find an IEP Meeting time conducive to all participants.

 That’s why it’s our responsibility to learn and follow the process.